eliotstock/dro/SERVER.md

     1. `sudo ufw reload`
 1. Change the hostname from the default `ubuntu`. `sudo nano /etc/hostname` and pick a cool hostname.
 1. Plug the ethernet cable in and reboot: `sudo reboot`
-1. `ifconfig` and note down the IPv4 address.
-Now you can set your ssh alias.
 1. Update packages and get some stuff
     1. `sudo apt update`
     1. `sudo apt upgrade`